lidiarpo/Team6-EDA397-2017/report_template.md

 13. Create a filter for local or internation flights #7 (5)
 14. Notification settings #88 (8)
 15. Subscription settings #91 (8)
+16. Apply settings on those parts of the code that use them #105 (N/A)

 ### Work Done